aniellod/WallHe-/README.md

 # FEATURES

 Runs as a menu bar application.
-Makes it easy to pause or change settings.
+Makes it easy to pick a new folder, pause/start wallpaper rotation or change delay settings.

 Updates all windows.
-Multi-monitor set-ups will see the new wallpaper on all visible desktops.
+Multi-monitor set-ups: updates wallpaper on all visible desktops.

-Automatically tiles all images.
+Automatically resizes and tiles images.
 No need to manually resize images to your screen size before using them as wallpaper.

 Works with all image files supported by MacOS.